cleverlight/lightenna/_posts/blog/2023-10-02-use-nextauth-with-nextjs-app-router-for-anonymous-logins.md

 To achieve that anonymous user experience we need a session, as the user hasn't logged in yet.
 This demo creates an anonymous session using a second `provider`.
 It's not polished.
 It simply shows the session information, specifically how:

 * It starts with an empty state (no data)
-* It's replaces by an anonymous session automatically, typically within a few seconds
+* It's replaced by an anonymous session automatically, typically within a few seconds
 * When the user clicks `Sign in`, they're redirected to GitHub
 * After they're redirected back, selected GitHub user details are visible in the session
 * When the user clicks `Sign out`, the session is wiped (no data).